 39. Check Spelling

-If you’re not sure how to spell a word, Google can be a helpful resource.
-To check the spelling of a word, simply type the word into the search bar and see what comes up.
+If you don’t know or remember the spelling of a word, Google can be a helpful resource.
+To check the spelling of a word, type the word into the search bar and see what comes up.checking spelling in google search

 40. Check Pronunciation

-Similarly, if you’re unsure about pronunciation, you can type a word in the search box and press the Enter key.
-Click on the speaker icon next to the word to hear it spoken aloud.
+Similarly, if you’re unsure about pronunciation, type a word in the search box and press the Enter key.
+Click the speaker icon next to the word to hear it spoken aloud.
 You can also search for ‘word + pronunciation‘ in the search box to get the result.

 41. Lookup for Area Code

 This is a great way to find out where a call is coming from if you don’t recognize the number, or to check if an area code is currently in service.
-Simply enter the area code into the search bar and hit enter.
+Enter the area code into the search bar and hit enter.
 A list of results will appear, including the city and state for the area code you searched.
-To find out about area code 646, search for area code 656
+To find out about area code 646, search for area code 656.
+Similarly, if you don’t know the area code for a place, type area code [location] in the search box.find area code on google

-One of the most important things to know about Google Search is operators.
-Operators are special characters and terms that you can add to your search queries to filter your results on Google and get more specific results.
-By using these operators, you can narrow down your search results to better match your query.
+Search operators are special characters and terms you can add to your search queries to filter your results on Google and get more specific results.
+These operators can narrow your search results to match your query.
 Let’s check out the following Google search operators with examples:

 -[keyword to exclude] [keyword to include]